 What About Final Expense/Burial Insurance?

-Unfortunately, that is not true, so let’s set the record straight.
+Unfortunately, that is false, so let’s set the record straight.

 - Has health questions: Your eligibility depends on your health history.
 These plans, if approved, can have immediate no waiting period coverage.

 - No health questions: Your approval is guaranteed, but there is a waiting period.
 Death during the waiting period will result in a refund of premiums plus interest.